Financial Conduct Authority: Powers

 The authority has significant powers, including the power to regulate conduct related to the marketing of financial products.
 It is able to specify minimum standards and to place requirements on products.
 It has the power to investigate organisations and individuals.
 In addition, the FCA is able to ban financial products for up to a year while considering an indefinite ban.
 It has the power to instruct firms to immediately retract or modify promotions which it finds to be misleading and to publish such decisions.

 Furthermore, the FCA is able to freeze assets of individuals or organisations under investigation, regardless of whether they are innocent or guilty.
 The authority has been responsible for regulating the consumer credit industry since 1 April 2014, taking over the role from the Office of Fair Trading.

 In July 2023, the FCA announced reforms aiming to curb the use of social media by 'finfluencers' to encourage the purchasing of harmful financial products by UK consumers.
 Among the reforms was a ban on crypto incentives, such as 'refer a friend' bonuses, a compulsion for finfluencers to have clear risk warnings and for products to have a 24-hour cooling period to give first-time investors the time to adequately consider their investment decision.
 The move came following a significant rise in social media promotion of financial products by finfluencers in 2022, with 14 times more having been posted than the previous year.

 Sectors and firms

 Banks

 The Financial Services Act of 2012 set out a new system for regulating financial services in order to protect and improve the UK's economy.
 The FCA supervises banks to ensure they treat customers fairly, encourage innovation and healthy competition, and help the FCA to identify potential risks early so they can take action to reduce risks.

 Mutual societies

 There are more than 10,000 mutual societies in the United Kingdom.
 The FCA are responsible for registering new mutual societies, keeping public records, and receiving annual returns.

 Financial advisers

 Beginning 31 December 2012, independent financial advisers (IFAs) are legally obliged to follow Retail Distribution Review (RDR) rules.
 In order to be classed as an IFA, a business must offer a broad range of retail investment products and give consumers unbiased and unrestricted advice based on comprehensive and fair market analysis.

+SIPP providers

+In June 2026, the FCA announced plans to set out clear standards for due diligence required of self-invested personal pension (SIPP) providers.
+The FCA are also proposing new rules for handling pension scheme money and assets to reduce the risk of consumer harm when firms fail.
+The announcement has been praised, with the Roxton Wealth IFA stating that SIPPs need "tougher, clearer standards".